Richard D. Bennett: Federal Judicial Service

-Notable cases
+Notable Cases

 In 2011 he presided in the case of National Security Agency Whistleblower Thomas Andrews Drake.
 He was also the trial judge in Snyder v.
 Phelps, in which case he was reversed by the United States Court of Appeals for the Fourth Circuit, and ultimately by the United States Supreme Court.

 In National Federation of the Blind v.
-Lamone, 2014 WL 4388342 Bennett held that the State of Maryland’s refusal to provide an online ballot marking tool to enable blind residents to vote privately and independently violated the Americans With Disabilities Act, 42 U.S.C. §1201.
-This ruling, called “historic” by the President of the National Federation of the Blind, was affirmed by the U.S. Court of Appeals for the Fourth Circuit in National Federation of the Blind v.
-Lamone, __ F.3d __ 2016 WL 497187 (February 9, 2016).
+Lamone, 2014 WL 4388342 Bennett held that the State of Maryland's refusal to provide an online ballot marking tool to enable blind residents to vote privately and independently violated the Americans With Disabilities Act, 42 U.S.C. §1201.
+This ruling, called "historic" by the President of the National Federation of the Blind, was affirmed by the U.S. Court of Appeals for the Fourth Circuit in National Federation of the Blind v.
+Lamone, 813 F.3d 494 (4th Cir.
+2016).

+Henson v.
+Santander Consumer USA, Inc., 2014 WL 1806915, Bennett held that a company may collect debts that it purchased for its own account without therefore being classified as a debt collector within the ambit of the Fair Debt Collection Practices Act.
+15 U.S.C. §1692(a)(6).
+His opinion was affirmed by the United States Court of Appeals for the Fourth Circuit, 817 F.3d 131 (2016), and by the United States Supreme Court in a unanimous ruling, 137 S. Ct.
+1718 (2017), affirming Bennett’s initial ruling that the federal statue applies to debt collectors who regularly seek to collect debts and not a debt owner seeking to collect debts for itself.